Nagorno-Karabakh conflict: Azerbaijan

 Azerbaijan has received diplomatic support, namely for its territorial integrity, from three post-Soviet states that have territorial disputes: Ukraine, Georgia, and Moldova.
 These three countries and Azerbaijan form the GUAM organization and support the Azerbaijani position in the format as well.
 Serbia, with its own territorial dispute over Kosovo, also explicitly supports Azerbaijan's territorial integrity.

-Two other post-Soviet states, Kazakhstan and Belarus tacitly support Azerbaijan's position, especially within the Eurasian Economic Union (EEU) and the Collective Security Treaty Organization (CSTO), despite nominal alliance with Armenia.
+Two other post-Soviet states, Kazakhstan and Belarus tacitly support Azerbaijan's position, especially within the Eurasian Economic Union (EEU) and the CSTO, despite nominal alliance with Armenia.